 Employees are required to provide their supervisor with reasonable advance notice and obtain approval prior to using leave time that is not already scheduled and approved.
 This allows for the supervisor to prepare for time off and assure that all staffing needs are met.
 Employees are encouraged to NOT wait until December to take all their vacation.
 Requests may be denied depending on staffing needs, in the City's sole judgement.
 Employees should be considerate of how this could impact the Department.
 Supervisors have the discretion to deny requests for vacation if it causes an issue.
 It is imperative for employees to stay on top of their schedules with their supervisors to prevent losing this time off.
-A maximum of 80 hours of earned, but unused vacation can be carried over from one calendar year to the next.
-Any additional accrued, but unused vacation will be forfeited.
+A maximum of 80 hours of earned, but unused vacation can be carried over from one calendar year to the next for civilian and uniformed employees who work 80 hours in a 2 week period Firefighters may carry over a maximum of 120 hours of earned, but unused vacation leave from one calendar year to the next.
+Police officers who work 84 hours in a 2 week period may carry over a maximum of 84 hours of earned, but unused vacation leave from one calendar year to the next.
+Any loss of unused vacation hours in excess of the maximum will occur on the last day of the accrual year.
 Employees must use all other available paid time off, including sick (when authorized by this handbook) and vacation leave, before being granted leave without pay.
-Requests for leave without pay will be considered on a case-by-case basis, and may require approval from an employee's Department Head and the Mayor in exceptional circumstances.
+Requests for leave without pay will be considered on a case-by-case basis and may require approval from an employee's Department Head and the Mayor in exceptional circumstances.

 Recording Leave Time.
-You must complete a leave request for all leave time used.
+You must complete a leave request within the payroll system for all leave time used.
 Generally, requests for time off must be submitted to your supervisor two weeks prior to the requested day(s) off.
 Note, however, that there may be occasions when you cannot notify your supervisor in advance.
 In those situations, you must inform your supervisor of your circumstances as soon as possible.
 Unscheduled absences will be monitored.
 An employee will be counseled when the frequency of unscheduled absences adversely affects the operations of the department.